Ahmed0Idriss0dev/GenChat/README.md

 # GenChat ai app by @Ahmed_idriss.dev

-An Electron application with React and TypeScript built to help developer to fix problems quikly without need to open any browser
+An Electron application built with React and TypeScript, designed to help developers resolve issues quickly without needing to open a browser.

 ## Recommended IDE Setup
 by Electron commuinty